Steve Abhaya (Brooks) – Poetry Prose & Art

 Zenwords

-Zenwords is a Zenvigorating Zenpendium of Zenguistic Zenfinitions, entirely rewritten in 2008.
+Zenwords Cover Zenwords is a Zendex of Zenguistic Zenfinitions.
 “Years ago, I wrote 16 definitions that seemed to be true from within the awareness that is called Zen, and a friend said, ‘If you wrote 365, you could make a calendar.’
 As someone susceptible to suggestion, after a moment of despairing apprehension, I did, and published the Zencalendar in 2001.
 Three more batches followed and became the Zenictionary.
 These koanclusions, or Zenwords, evolved from those earlier works.”

 Download here: